 But let's start with the highs.
 This past weekend, I spent a paradisical 48 hours at the chateau of a baron that I happen to know.
 Two barons, actually.

 We went for walks, picked blackberries, played croquet, drank 25-year-old wine, built fires, played dress-up, cooked lobsters, hula-hooped, rode motorcycles, and admired D'Artagnan's signature (I jest not).

 As we pulled away from the chateau on Sunday evening, doom was in the air.
 Not even our artful rendition of "There Must Be More Than This Provincial Life" could dispel my mounting certitude that something dark and dangerous awaited me in Paris.

 And I was right.
 Back in my little studio, I was greeted by the familiar smell of hot, old cheese (I live above a fondue restaurant).
 A few moments later, I was also greeted by a very angry man pounding on my door.
-He looked more Armenian than Savoyard to me, but before I could remark on his swarthy appearance and accuse him of falsifying his heritage for the sake of his fondue enterprise, he accused ME of flooding his restaurant.
+He looked more Armenian than Savoyard to me, but before I could accuse him of falsifying his heritage for the sake of his fondue enterprise, he accused ME of flooding his restaurant.
 And, as it turns out, I had!
 Or at least, my apartment had.